hellboyb2/AgniKund/README.md

 # AgniKund

-It is a tool for learning purpose only for students and researchers.
+It is a tool written in php for learning purpose only for students and researchers.

 For students who are trying to learn , my advise would be to go to Reflected section first then dom then stored.